ncbi/elastic-blast-docs/docs/source/issues.rst

 Batch length setting
 --------------------

 The value of :ref:`ELB_BATCH_LEN` greatly affects performance.
-We are in the process of determining reasonable defaults for various programs.
+The defaults are reasonable, but may not be optimal in some cases.
+We are in the process of determining better values for various programs and use cases.

 .. _pd_leak: